Sales strategy presentations may be challenging. You have a lot on the line, and it looks like one incorrect move may

 A presentation you can deliver with confidence will be the most successful sales pitch.
 There is nothing more unpleasant than sitting through a lifeless presentation, particularly in sales where a lack of enthusiasm is frequently correlated with a lack of confidence.
 Make sure you’re truly at ease with the information you’re presenting since, for better or worse, it’s preferable to come out as confident rather than competent when selling to executives.
 Try speaking your narrative without slides as a confidence-building exercise.
 If using slides is necessary to convey the tale, you cannot convey the message.
 Don’t forget that your slide deck exists as a tool to help you succeed, not the other way around.

-- Ensure that “the airport test” is passed by your presentation.
+Ensure that “the airport test” is passed by your sales strategy presentation.

 Imagine that you unintentionally left a copy of your printed presentation at the airport gate.
 Your presentation isn’t a presentation; it’s a report if I were to come over, look through the deck, and understand everything you’re trying to communicate.
-A sales presentation should not be read by the audience as a report, but rather should be viewed and experienced via the presenter’s perspective.
+A sales presentation should not be read by the audience as a report but rather should be viewed and experienced from the presenter’s perspective.
 Reports don’t require a presenter, but sales presentations do.
 So, be careful how much information you include on your slides and make your participation in the presentation essential.

 Dress the part and sound the part.